qaware/protocurl/README.md

 * **JSON support**: protoCURL currently only uses the text format.
 Using JSON as a conversion format would make it more useful and viable for everyday usage.
-* **Protobuf format coverage**: The tests currently do not use strings, enums and other complex types.
-We want to increase the test coverage here and adapt protoCURL if necessary
 * **Multi-file support**: Currently, the request and response messages need to be in the same file.
 An improvement would be to allow the user to import a directory of Protobuf file and have protoCURL search for the definitions given the request and response types.
-* **Pre-built releases of the image for various prorobuf versions on docker**
 * **Raw Format**: If no .proto files for the response are available, then it's still possible to receive and decode messages.
 The decoding can happen in a way which only shows the field numbers and the field contents - without the field names - by using `protoc --decode_raw`.
 This might be useful for users of protoCURL.